 - Japanese verbs – https://90dayjapanese.com/japanese-verbs/

-Learning new things even in your native language can be hard.
 Language learning can certainly be challenging, but having the right resources from the start can be of great help!
-You should be able to improve not only basic vocabulary but also your reading comprehension, conversational skills
+You should be able to improve not only basic vocabulary but also your reading comprehension and conversational skills, which can be particularly valuable when delving into aspects of Japanese culture.

 We hope this article has been helpful as you equip yourself with the best Japanese textbook to learn Japanese that suits your learning style.